-Francis Petit, associate dean of global initiatives and partnerships, says the main attractions for students at Fordham is the one-weekend-a-month schedule and the close, collaborative ties students form with each other.
+Francis Petit, Associate Dean of Global Initiatives and Partnerships, says the main attractions for students at Fordham are the one-weekend-a-month schedule and the close, collaborative ties students form with each other.
 “The overall takeaway is we do things throughout the program to make them bond more,” says Petit.
-“In the end when they graduate they really, really are very tight with their classmates.
+“In the end when they graduate they really are very tight with their classmates.
 If Fordham is anything, Fordham is personable.
-So we try to create a difference experience on the front end.”
+So we try to create a different experience on the front end.”

-While the program tends to draw the typical New York crowd of accountants, consultants and people in finance, Fordham has made inroads in attracting students from a broad range of industries, including pharma, healthcare, utilities, nonprofits, transportation, and the military.
+Fordham attracts students from a broad range of industries, including finance, consulting, marketing, pharma, healthcare, utilities, nonprofits, transportation, and the military.
 “We are getting veterans who are coming from afar because they can come to New York one weekend a month and then they go back to where they are,” says Petit.

 The 22-month-long program is delivered in a single three-day weekend per month, with students attending class from 9 a.m. to 5 p.m.
 That schedule requires students to take off from work just one day a month.
-Also sprinkled throughout the program are the three residencies held on a Thursday, Friday and Saturday at a conference center in Westchester, usually in Tarrytown or at the Doral Arrowwood Resort in Rye Brook, N.Y.
-At each of those residencies, students do immersions in specific courses.
+Also sprinkled throughout the program are the three residencies held on a Thursday, Friday and Saturday at a conference center in Westchester.
+At each of those residencies, students complete immersions in specific courses.

-After all those required courses, you’ll have room for just two electives chosen from a limited menu of five courses: Contemporary Ethical Issues in Business; Global Finance; International Communication Negotiations; International Field Study, and International Trade and Development.
+The program is consists of a core curriculum of ten courses that range from Business Policy to Transnational Management and Systems Operations.
+Students then complete a series of four concentration courses in management sciences that include Managing Innovation and Change and Personal Leadership Development.
+Rounding out the EMBA are two elective courses.
+Students can pick from a menu of five courses: Contemporary Ethical Issues in Business; Global Finance; International Communication Negotiations; International Field Study, and International Trade and Development.
 Throughout the program’s courses, the school puts an emphasis on experience-based, team-oriented projects.

-In the past five years, Fordham has added a couple of innovative global elective options for EMBA students that require a trip abroad.
-One involves a trip to Galway, Ireland, during that city’s International Art Festival in July.
-Another is called Jesuit History & Leadership Culture and requires students to retrace the steps in Spain taken by Saint Ignatius of Loyola.
+In the past five years, Fordham has added a number of innovative global elective options for EMBA students that require a trip abroad.
+Students have traveled to Galway, Ireland, during the International Art Festival in July.
+Others had an opportunity to visit Spain to retrace the steps taken by Saint Ignatius of Loyola in a Jesuit History & Leadership Culture course.
 Over five days, students trek 20 kilometers per day in silence by foot and then gather for evening class sessions in what is essentially a leadership development exercise.

-The school says its students average 11 years of work experience, enter at an average age of 33, and boast incoming salaries of $120,000 a year on average.
+Gabelli Executive MBA students have approximately 18 years of work experience, enter at an average age of 40, and boast incoming salaries of around $120,000 a year.
 Candidates are required to have a minimum of seven years of work history.
-Applications for the Lincoln Center cohort that begins in August are due by no later than May 31st, while applications for the Westchester cohort that begins in January are due by Oct.
-25th.
+Applications for the fall semester are due by May 27th, while applications for the spring semester are due by November 5th.